Although a Sony camera can make pet photography fun and enjoyable, choosing the best lens to use is always challenging.

 The Sony 16-35mm f/2.8 features an 11-blade aperture diaphragm, which helps realize a fine and smooth bokeh quality, especially selective focus techniques.

-- It produces a smooth and pleasing bokeh quality, especially selective focus techniques.
+- It produces a smooth and pleasing bokeh quality, especially through selective focus techniques.

 - It performs exceptionally well in low-light backgrounds.